twknab/js_snake/readme.md

 # JS Snake

-- Vanilla JS
-- Points tracked and high score recorded in local storage
-- Sound effects on apple eat, game over and new high score
+This is a simple old-school snake game written in vanilla JavaScript.
+The game includes point tracking, high score (stored to local browser storage), and sound effects when the snake eats an apple, sets a new high score, or the game ends! 🍎🐍

 ## Game Play